microsoft/vscode-cpptools/Extension/readme.developer.md

 gdb Extension/bin/cpptools-srv2 "$HOME/cpptools-sanitizer-logs/core.cpptools-srv2.<pid>" -ex bt
 ```

-If a combined `-asan-ubsan` build still won't pinpoint the fault, build the sanitizers separately: an
+If a combined `-asan-ubsan` build still won't pinpoint the fault, note that its UBSan is already
-`-asan`-only build removes UBSan's `abort()` as a confounder, and building UBSan with
-`-fsanitize-recover=undefined` plus `UBSAN_OPTIONS=halt_on_error=0` makes it report every UB site and
-continue instead of aborting at the first one.
+recoverable: it logs every UB site with a stack and continues instead of aborting at the first one.
+To make UBSan stop at the first UB again, set `UBSAN_OPTIONS=halt_on_error=1`; to remove UBSan
+entirely as a confounder and isolate an ASan-only fault, build an `-asan`-only preset
+(`-DVSCODE_SANITIZER=address`).

 The variable is opt-in: when it is unset (normal development, CI, released builds) the child
 environment is inherited unchanged, so there is no behavior change.
 No debugger is required -- and